- What is an otoplasty?

 What is an otoplasty?

-An otoplasty is an operation to correct a deformity of the ears.
-Most commonly, this deformity takes the form of ears that stick out too far from the side of the head and is a family trait.
-Often the fold of the ear is underdeveloped or has completely failed to develop.
+An otoplasty is an operation to change the prominence or shape of the ears.
+Most commonly, the ears may stick out too far from the side of the head and is sometimes a family trait.
+Sometimes, the fold of the ear is underdeveloped or has completely failed to develop.
 In this instance, the operation involves taking a small amount of skin from behind the ear and then making cuts in the cartilage to weaken it and create a new fold.
-The other common problem is when the ear has a very large conchal bowl (the cup-shaped area near the ear opening).
+The other reason for surgery is when the ear has a very large conchal bowl (the cup-shaped area near the ear opening).
 Sometimes the operation involves reduction of this.

 Our plastic surgeon—Dr Craig Layt—typically performs the operation as a day case.
 In children it is best performed under general anaesthetic.
 In adults it can be performed under a general anaesthesia however if specifically requested it can be performed under local anaesthesia with sedation.
-The operation attracts an item number from Medicare and therefore some of the costs will be borne by Medicare and your Private Health Fund.
+The operation attracts an item number from Medicare for under 18 and therefore some of the costs will be borne by Medicare and your Private Health Fund.
+All procedures, medical or cosmetic require a GP referral.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.